-Previously, Ben worked at Technopolis Group, where he evaluated R&D programs and institutions, as well as innovation policy for the EU and OECD.
-Ben is a citizen of the UK, France, and Belgium.
-He trained as a military intelligence officer in the French army.
-He earned a BSc Physics from Manchester University and an MSc in Science and Technology Policy from the Science Policy Research Unit.
-He achieved a Postgraduate Certification in Project Management (Distinction) from Open University; earned and MBA (Dean’s Honor List) from the Chicago Booth School of Business; and attended the Rotterdam School of Management.
+Ben Thuriaux is a Senior Consultant with Cutter Consortium and Principal at Arthur D. Little (ADL).
+He works across ADL’s Technology & Innovation Management and Energy practices and heads up the Energy practice’s Competence Centre in Technology, Innovation, and Digitalization.
+Mr. Thuriaux focuses on strategy, technology, and innovation management diagnostics and adapting innovation management best practices; organizational design and change (in energy and related industries); development of technology strategy and technology roadmaps; transaction support services; project management and delivery; and benchmarking, survey design, and market intelligence.
+He also led ADL’s studies on innovation excellence and R&D management best practices and has authored a number of articles on innovation-related topics.
+Previously, Mr. Thuriaux worked at Technopolis Group, where he evaluated R&D programs and institutions, as well as innovation policy for the EU and OECD.
+He is a citizen of the UK, France, and Belgium.
+Mr. Thuriaux trained as a military intelligence officer in the French army.
+He earned a BSc in physics from Manchester University, an MSc in science and technology policy from the Science Policy Research Unit, a postgraduate certification in project management (distinction) from Open University, and an MBA (Dean’s Honor List) from Chicago Booth School of Business.
+He also attended School of Management.
 He can be reached at email@example.com.